walletd/walletd/UPGRADING.md

 * Additional re-exports

-* Addition of prelude module which includes:
+* Addition of prelude module
-    * Re-exports from crate: CryptoCoin, KeyPair, KeyPairBuilder, MnemonicKeyPairType
-    * Re-exports everything from the prelude of the walletd_coin_core crate
-    * Re-exports everything from the prelude of the walletd_hd_key crate
-    * Re-exports everything from the prelude from the walletd_mnemonics_core crate

 * Changes to crate re-exports
     * Add export to prelude module